Maintaining the Edge: A Practical Guide to Knife Sharpening

 - Removed evenly across bevel = correct angle ✓

-3. Establish a Burr
+3. Establish a burr

 What is a burr?
 A slight curl of metal that forms on the opposite side of the edge when you've reached the apex.